neighborland/cache_rocket/README.md

 ## Use

 This gem allows you to cache a partial of static html and replace inner dynamic html.

-Here is an example
-scenario:
+Assume you have some html that you would like to cache, but cannot because of some uncacheable code nested in the DOM.

-You have some html that you would like to cache, but cannot because of some uncacheable code nested in the DOM.
 For example:

 ##### file.html.haml:
 ```haml